shiraachrak-maker/data-analysis-group-project/README.md

 # data-analysis-group-project
-Group data analysis project using SQL and Python – DWH, ETL, and insights on music, users, and sales data.
-Built a data warehouse and analyzed consumption patterns and revenue trends.
+Group data analysis project using SQL and Python, including data warehouse (DWH) design and ETL processes.
+The project analyzes music, user behavior, and sales data to identify consumption patterns and revenue trends.